Pinchot State Forest

 Pinchot State Forest is named in recognition of Gifford Pinchot’s monumental contributions to forestry and his legacy of forest land conservation.
 Pinchot turned a childhood interest in nature into a distinguished career protecting forests and a founding role in America’s emerging conservation movement.

-The district’s 44,743 acres of state forest lands blanket more than a few of the mountains near the confluence of the Susquehanna and Lackawanna rivers.
+Pinchot State Forest comprises approximately 50,000 acres, forestlands that characterize many of the mountainous areas near the confluence of the Susquehanna and Lackawanna rivers.
 Pinchot Forest District includes:

 - Lackawanna County